esmafidan/FridayProj7/README.md

 Prompt the user to input their answer
 Check if the user's answer matches the correct answer (case-insensitive) Display a farewell message after all questions are answered

+### Project 5: Text Color Changer
+Overview:
+This project allows the user to display text in different colors by calling specific functions that format the text with ANSI color codes.
+It’s a fun way to learn about functions, parameters, and return values.

+Expectations:

+Define five functions, each applying a different color format to the text.
+Prompt the user to choose a color and display their input text in that color.
+Reinforce skills with functions, parameters, and return values, as well as working with color formatting in the console.

+Notes:
+Define functions to format text in different colors ANSI code for red text
+ANSI code for blue text
+ANSI code for green text
+ANSI code for yellow text
+ANSI code for purple text
+Main Program Logic
+Prompt the user to choose a color and input a string of text Display the user's text in the chosen color